Welcome.

 Who I Am: Dr. Tamarah Smith

 Tamarah Smith, PhD, is the founder of The Research School.
 She holds a doctorate in Educational Psychology from Temple University and Master's of Science in Applied Statistics from West Chester University.
-She has 17 years of experience as a University faculty member where she most recently served as an associate professor in the doctoral education program at Gwynedd Mercy University as well as the Dissertation Coordinator and methodologist.
+She has over 20 years of experience as a University faculty member where she most recently served as an associate professor in the doctoral education program at Gwynedd Mercy University as well as the Dissertation Coordinator and methodologist.
 She has advised hundreds of students' research projects from undergraduate projects to doctoral dissertations.
 She has guided dozens of students in both presenting and publishing their research projects and has a long history of publishing and presenting her own research.
 She specializes in teaching courses that focus on research methods and analysis, and supporting students in developing their research methodology and executing their data analysis.
 Her students' success is her passion.

 Dr. Smith's research focuses on student mindsets, anxieties, attitudes, and other motivational factors that impact student success particularly while doing research.
 She has created and tested various interventions, curriculum, and measurement techniques to help dissect and influence the relationship between such apprehensions and learning.